A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Dermis – the inner layer of your skin that contains the roots of your hairs, glands that produce sweat and oil, blood and lymph vessels and nerves.

-Differentiation – medical term used to describe how closely cancer cells resemble normal cells.
+Differentiation – word used to describe how closely cancer cells resemble normal cells.

 Ducts – a small tube in your body.
 In your breast, the milk ducts carry milk from the milk sacs to your nipple.